Crown993/Crown993/README.md

 - 👀 I’m interested in coding and robots
 - 🌱 I’m currently learning coding
 - 💞️ I’m looking to collaborate on all people
-- 📫 How to reach me comment on sorokinn983@gmail.com
+- 📫 How to reach me: comment on sorokinn983@gmail.com

 <!---
 Crown993/Crown993 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.